Ali-Developments/ITI-Research-Assistant/README.md

 An AI-powered **Retrieval-Augmented Generation (RAG)** application that enables students and researchers to upload academic papers and interact with them using natural language queries.

-This project was developed as part of the **ITI Advanced Generative AI Course**.
+This project was developed as part of the **ITI Advanced NVIDIA DLI Course**.

 ---